NorthCoastChurch/IT-Policy/Policy-21-Network-Security-And-Remote-Access.md

 # **Overview**

-This policy is to protect North Coast Church’s electronic information from being inadvertently compromised by authorized personnel connecting to the North Coast Church network locally and remotely via VPN**.**
+This policy is to protect North Coast Church’s electronic information from being inadvertently compromised by authorized personnel connecting to the North Coast Church network locally and remotely via VPN.

 **Purpose**